lllyasviel/Paints-UNDO/README.md

 After you get into the Gradio interface:

-Step 0: Upload an image or just click an Example image on the bottom of the page.

-Step 1: In the UI titled "step 1", click generate prompts to get the global prompt.
+First Tab: Upload an image or just click on one of the Example image (found in the Examples Gallery Tab), go back to the first tab & then click "Generate Prompt" to get the global prompt.
+(Use the Create New Projects - 📂 button, if you want to start a new output folder tree)

-Step 2: In the UI titled "step 2", click "Generate Key Frames".
+Second Tab: Click "Generate Key Frames".
 You can change seeds or other parameters on the left.

-Step 3: In the UI titled "step 3", click "Generate Video".
+Third Tab: Click "Generate Video".
 You can change seeds or other parameters on the left.

+Fourth Tab: As mentioned above is the Examples Gallery Tab.

+Fifth Tab: Allows the user to switch to different gradio_themes.

+(Finally, the input_image, keyframes, video_frames, and final_frame are now automatically saved to a well structured output folder similar to sd_forge, as well as all of the generative data embedded in the metadata. [use exiftools.exe or another image metadata viewer to see what settings & prompts you used for previous progects])

 # Cite